+Proposal 2: The UE does not send NR serving cell measurements in measurement reports associated with LTE Ax events or in periodic measurement reports.

 If there is a preference to maintain the serving cell measurement results for the NR nodes, should some network configuration be added to this?

 7) If the UE reports NR serving cell measurements in periodic measurements, should the UE always include these measurements?